achow101/achow101.github.io/_posts/2016-05-08-Fork-Monitor.md

 title:  "Announcing the Bitcoin Fork Monitor"
 date:   2016-05-08 9:00:00 -0500
 ---

+# Updates

+July 18th 2017: The site has been revived and rewritten in python and django in anticipation of the BIP 91 and BIP 148 forks.

+June 19th 2016: The site has been shut down due to the expense of maintaining it.

 # The Bitcoin Fork Monitor

 I have created a new website, http://btcforkmonitor.info, which monitors the blockchain for the status of planned forks.
 It will continuously be updated as new forks are planned and deployed.
 It will only support forks that are assigned a BIP number and supported by a significant proportion of the Bitconi community.
 The site automatically follows and updates as new blocks are added and it will determine whether the block is supporting a specific fork.